maverickwolfe21/art-fair/README.md

 [Visit the live page hosted on Render](https://art-fair.onrender.com/)

 ## Future Implementation:
-- Adding aditional filters for searching the store.
+- Adding additional filters for searching the store.
 - Adding the feature for artists to add their own products.